recmo/uint/README.md

 Note that the MSRV is not increased automatically, and only as part of a minor release.

-## Feature flags
+## `std` and other Feature flags

+Uint enables the `std` feature by default, and can be used in `no_std` environments by disabling default features.
+For environments with allocators but without `std`, the `alloc` feature flag enables use of collections, `String`, and `Vec` without `std`.

-There is support for a number of crates.
+In addition to `std` and `alloc`, feature flags enable support for a number of crates.
 These are enabled by setting the identically named feature flag.

 * `unstable` Enable sem-ver unstable features.
+* `std`:
 * [`rand`](https://docs.rs/rand): Implements sampling from the [`Standard`](https://docs.rs/rand/latest/rand/distributions/struct.Standard.html) distribution, i.e. [`rng.gen()`](https://docs.rs/rand/latest/rand/trait.Rng.html#method.gen).
 * [`arbitrary`](https://docs.rs/arbitrary): Implements the [`Arbitrary`](https://docs.rs/arbitrary/latest/arbitrary/trait.Arbitrary.html) trait, allowing [`Uint`]s to be generated for fuzz testing.
 * [`quickcheck`](https://docs.rs/quickcheck): Implements the [`Arbitrary`](https://docs.rs/quickcheck/latest/quickcheck/trait.Arbitrary.html) trait, allowing [`Uint`]s to be generated for property based testing.